COVID-19 Travel Information

 Your health and safety are our top priority, and we are committed to providing timely and accurate information surrounding COVID-19 to assist you with safe travel decisions for Idaho and beyond.

-In Stage 3, a 14-day self-quarantine is encouraged for people entering Idaho from another country or from an area outside Idaho with substantial community spread or case rates higher than Idaho.
-Restaurants continue to offer take-out and indoor dining is offered where physical distancing and sanitary protocols are in place.
-Accommodations (hotels, campgrounds, vacation rental properties, etc.) utilizing enhanced cleaning and social distancing protocols are welcoming guests.
-Gatherings of up to 50 people may occur where appropriate physical distancing and precautionary measures are observed.
-Bars, nightclubs, and large venues remain closed.
-Large gatherings, such as parades and festivals are prohibited.
-As you plan your travels, please contact destinations, event organizers, and businesses directly for information on access and any visitor safety protocols that might be in place.
+In Stage 2, restaurants continue to offer take-out and indoor dining is offered where physical distancing and sanitary protocols are in place.
+Bars, restaurants, and nightclubs can operate with seating only, all patrons must be seated when not entering or leaving a business.
+Accommodations and attractions utilizing enhanced cleaning and social distancing protocols are welcoming guests.
+Gatherings of up to 10 people, public and private, may occur where appropriate physical distancing and precautionary measures are observed.
+As you plan your travels, please contact destinations, event organizers, and businesses directly for information on access and visitor safety protocols that might be in place.

 Some counties and communities across the state of Idaho are requiring residents and visitors to maintain physical distance and wear face coverings in public places and outside where physical distancing is not possible.
 City and county alerts across Idaho are included in the map below.